clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 The setup for building source in |CL| must be completed before using the autospec tool.

-Refer to `Complete setup for building source`_ for instructions on completing setup.
+Refer to `Setup environment to build source`_ for instructions on completing setup.

 Create an RPM